-If the appointed contractor is to be responsible for designing specific parts of the works, the normal JCT Minor Works Building Contract should not be used.
+If the appointed contractor is to be responsible for designing specific parts of the works, the normal JCT MW should not be used.
 Instead, the JCT also publishes a Minor Works Building Contract with Contractor's Design (MWD) for this purpose.
-When using the Minor Works Building Contract with Contractor's Design, the employer must also detail the requirements for the parts of the works that the contractor is responsible for designing.
+When using the MWD, the employer must also detail the requirements for the parts of the works that the contractor is responsible for designing.

-If the employer requires the contractor to have full responsibility for both the design and construction of the project, the Minor Works Building Contracts are not appropriate.
+If the employer requires the contractor to have full responsibility for both the design and construction of the project, the MWs are not appropriate.
 Instead, the employer should consider using a full design and build contract.

-The Minor Works Building Contracts can be used by both private and public sector employers.
+The MWs can be used by both private and public sector employers.
 An architect or contract administrator is used to administer the performance of the contractual obligations.
 Provisions are also included for collaborative working and sustainability.

-In addition to the two versions of the Minor Works Building Contract, the JCT also publishes a Minor Works Sub-Contract with Sub-Contractor's Design (MWSub/D).
-This form of sub-contract is for use where the main contract is the Minor Works Building Contract with Contractor's Design (MWD) and the sub-contractor is to design all or part of the sub-contract works.
-If a sub-contractor does not have any design responsibility then the JCT recommends using its Short Sub-Contract (ShortSub).
+In addition to the two versions of the MW, the JCT also publishes a Minor Works Sub-Contract with Sub-Contractor's Design (MWSub/D).
+This form of sub-contract is for use where the main contract is the MWD and the subcontractor is to design all or part of the subcontract works.
+If a subcontractor does not have any design responsibility, the JCT recommends using its Short Sub-Contract (ShortSub).

-The JCT does not currently produce any separate guidance notes for use with its Minor Works Building Contracts or Sub-Contract.
-Instead, a short section of guidance notes is included at the back of the Minor Works Building Contract, the Minor Works Building Contract with Contractor's Design, and the Minor Works Sub-Contract with Sub-Contractor's Design.
+The JCT does not currently produce any separate guidance notes for use with its MWs or Sub-Contract.
+Instead, a short section of guidance notes is included at the back of the MWs.